masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 **branch3()** will start next ...

-**notification()** running on a loop through **setTimeout** function as a callback in every second will display updated messages
+**notification()** running on a loop through **setTimeout** function as a callback in every second will display updated messages.

-All the **branches** function execution occured according Javascript single-threaded architecture that's why we are getting transaction results in every second by these sequences,
+All the **branches**' function execution occured according Javascript single-threaded architecture that's why we are getting transaction results in every second by these sequences,

 **branch2()**